kmilo17pet/QuarkTS/README.md

 - Co-routines.
 - AT Command Line Interface (CLI)

-QuarkTS is developed using a formal and rigorous process framed in compliance of the MISRA C 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targered to safe critical applications.
+QuarkTS is developed using a formal and rigorous process framed in compliance of the MISRA C 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targeted to safe critical applications.

 ### Why cooperative?